How to Improve Google Ads Conversions Overnight & Land More Leads

 - Sales page: Here you provide the product or service offering for that 3% of people who are ready to make a purchase

-- Email sequence: Run a drip-email campaign to help show the value that your product or service has to your new subscribers.
+- Email sequence: Run a drip-email campaign from your marketing automation platform to help show the value that your product or service has to your new subscribers.
 This indoctrination sequence increases the chance of a conversion

 If you’re selling a service, you might use an email tracking solution, like Right Inbox, to follow up when offering a free consultation or another offer.
 Let me show you how this looks in practice.